pranshur28/HealthScan/README.md

 This tool is meant to be your assistant, not your replacement!
 Always use your medical expertise and judgment.
 This is just a really smart second opinion.

-## License

-Feel free to use this under the MIT License.
-Just don't sue us if it suggests chicken soup for a broken leg!